-WoCCA, through our own networks and through the WCC Asia Pacific Region, is uniquely placed to encourage learning, knowledge transfer, development of new markets and presentation of works from artists and artisans throughout our region.
-These include bi-monthly 'craft cooee' sessions inviting and listening to contributions by artists, artisans, organisations and institutions across all states and territories, discussing a broad range of issues including practice lead development, curatorial collection policies, education in institutions etc.
+IOCT, through our own networks and including the World Crafts Council Australia and the World Crafts Council Asia Pacific Region is uniquely placed to encourage learning, knowledge transfer, development of new markets and presentation of works from artists and artisans throughout our region.

 We understand that the economies of many of our neighbours are highly dependent on the creation and marketing of craft-based objects principally for the tourist market, but also for mass marketing to wealthier neighbours.
-Through WoCCA we encourage learning in our own country about the skills, knowledge and stories embedded in these objects with a view that the humble objects we have in our homes are important links to our neighbors.
-This has been evident recently with the outstanding success of the Indian Ocean Craft Triennial held in Western Australia in 2021.
+Through IOCT we encourage learning in our own country about the skills, knowledge and stories embedded in these objects with a view that the humble objects we have in our homes are important links to our neighbours.
+The inaugural Indian Ocean Craft Triennial held in Western Australia in 2021 was an excellent example of this experiential, engaged learning.

-- Greater investment in cultural diplomacy initiatives with a focus on the Pacific and Indian Ocean region - Opportunities to develop increased artist exchanges and residencies

-Opportunities to develop exhibitions including touring and exchange between artists in our region
+- Greater investment in cultural diplomacy initiatives with a focus on the Pacific and Indian Ocean region - Opportunities to develop increased artist exchanges and residencies - Opportunities to develop exhibitions including touring and exchange between artists in our region